 Natural resource protection strategies include the appropriate classification of the CASP units and designation of natural preserves.
 The Reserve will retain its State Natural Reserve classification with an emphasis on natural resource protection.
-Within New State Park, existing and new natural preserves will help protect resources, including the Carmel River lagoon and wetland, San Jose Creek corridor, and broad expanse of coastal terrace and mountain slopes.
+Within Ishxenta State Park, existing and new natural preserves will help protect resources, including the Carmel River lagoon and wetland, San Jose Creek corridor, and broad expanse of coastal terrace and mountain slopes.
 In addition, goals and guidelines focus on identifying, protecting, restoring, monitoring, and managing visitor use around sensitive natural resources.
-The Park Plan is designed to achieve protection of natural resources, while providing for high-quality outdoor recreation experiences, interpretation, and education for park visitors.
-The addition of the Inland Area and Hatton Canyon Area to the CASP units provides opportunities to develop solutions to current vehicular access, congestion, and parking problems.
+The Park The addition of the Point Lobos Ranch Property and Hatton Canyon Property to the CASP units provides opportunities to develop solutions to current vehicular access, congestion, and parking problems.